Indiana has a hospital monopoly problem

 What I discovered will deeply anger every Hoosier and should embarrass most hospital administrators and board members.
 I also expect it to cause significant changes to state policy with respect to these hospitals.
 This is likely to change the way we tax them, regulate their competitors and enforce anti-trust laws.
 It will surely lead to civil litigation involving billions of dollars of excess profits.

-Earlier this year, a Rand Corp. study found that hospitals in Indiana were charging among the highest prices in the nation.
+Earlier this year, a Rand Corporation study found that hospitals in Indiana were charging among the highest prices in the nation.
 While the hospital association has been fighting this excellent study, it is surely correct.
-I am confident the Rand study is right because I mapped these hospitals, and compared the Rand price data with the lack of competition in each health care market.
+I am confident the Rand study is right because I mapped these hospitals, and compared the Rand price data with the lack of competition in each healthcare market.

 In places where there is little competition, such as Fort Wayne, consumers pay more than twice the cost for a typical medical treatment as they do in places with the most competition.
 This is how these hospitals accrued excess profits that are roughly 12 times larger than the entire state of Indiana’s Rainy Day Fund.